uoregon-libraries/rais-image-server/README.md

 Plugins
 -----

+### Example plugins

 RAIS has a rudimentary plugin system in place.
-An example plugin can be built via `make plugins` or, if using docker, `./scripts/buildrun.sh make plugins`.
+Example plugins can be built via `make plugins` or, if using docker, `./scripts/buildrun.sh make plugins`.

+**Note**: the external images plugin is *not secure*.
+It is meant for demonstration only, and should not be used in a live server.
+Remove `bin/plugins/external-images.so` and restart RAIS if you accidentally ran it with this plugin enabled.

+The example Plugins may be built all at once (`make plugins`) or individually (e.g., `make s3-images`).
+Due to the security issues with the external images plugin, it is strongly recommended you use `make plugins` only on development servers that aren't exposed to the entire Internet.

+#### External Images

 The [example external-images plugin](src/plugins/external-images) showcases how a plugin might be built to alter how RAIS interprets certain IDs.
 The example